sagemath/sage/README.md

 ### Preparing the macOS Platform

-To build Sage on macOS, You have to use [Homebrew](https://brew.sh/) ("the missing package manager for macOS").
-Installing Homebrew also accompanies installing [Xcode command line tools](https://developer.apple.com/xcode/), which contain the compiler and library suites necessary to build software from source on mac.
+To build Sage on macOS, You need to use [Homebrew](https://brew.sh/), "the missing package manager for macOS".
+Installing Homebrew is also accompanied by installing Xcode command line tools, which are part of [Xcode](https://developer.apple.com/xcode/).
+These tools provide the compiler and library suites necessary for building software from source on macOS.

 To check if Xcode command line tools are installed, open a terminal window and run `xcode-select --install`.
 If a pop-up window opens, click "Install" to